 Batoff Mountain

-Just south of Garden Grounds Mountain, Batoff Mountain is regarded with some apprehension, both because of the winding road that descends the flank of the mountain and the evil-sounding name, "Batoff," which sounds something like "Bad off."
+Just south of Garden Grounds Mountain, Batoff Mountain is regarded with some apprehension, both because of the winding road that descends the flank of the mountain and the evil-sounding name, "Batoff," which sounds like "Bad off."

 Battoff Mountain takes its name from the French word "batteaux," a kind of flat-bottomed boat that, according to one version of the legend, could handle much of the upper New River's white water but would wreck on the rapids at the foot of the mountain.
-In the 1950s, these rapids became part of a small army facility established to test bridge building in white water circumstances and is now the Army Camp Camping Area.
+In the 1950s, these rapids became part of a small army facility established to test bridge building in white water circumstances and are now the Army Camp Camping Area.

 Do you know of a Garden Grounds legend we have yet to tell?
 Facebook users can submit a comment in the form below.
 You may also subscribe to our newsletter for updates.